-Heathlands had it's last full inspection in September 2017 and was assessed to be Outstanding in all areas.
-This was followed by an annual inspection of boarding provision in February 2020 when the school was again judged to be Outstanding in all areas.
+Heathlands had it's last full inspection in September 2017.
+In February 2023 the school had an ungraded inspection.
+The inspection concluded that Heathlands continues to be an outstanding school.
+This was followed by an annual inspection of boarding provision in February 2023 when the school was again judged to be outstanding in all areas.